top of page

 Music Stave with Bars

-You can see more about how these work in the next lesson - Bars & Time Signatures.
+We will see how these work in lesson 2 - Bars & Time Signatures.

 Musical Notes